shreeyasharma1804/notes/nginx/Nginx.md

 include /etc/nginx/modules-enabled/*.conf;

 events {
-	worker_connections 768;         # The maximumum number of processes a worker process can handle
+	worker_connections 768;         # The maximumum number of client connections a worker process can handle
 	# multi_accept on;
 }